the-puzzler/enwik8unet/README.md

 - Random test spans were embedded at the bottleneck.
 - UMAP + HDBSCAN revealed coherent topical clusters.
 - Cluster-level term enrichment and word clouds showed interpretable themes (for example, technical/security-heavy spans, historical conflict clusters, citation/link-heavy text neighborhoods, and generic prose background clusters).

+More concretely, several clusters were especially distinctive:

+- One cluster was anchored by I Ching terminology (for example: "hexagram", "ching", "wilhelm"), suggesting a coherent niche topic.
+- Another grouped intelligence/security-agency language (for example: "mukhabarat", "directorate", "agency", "security").
+- A separate cluster concentrated Balkans war-crimes terms (for example: "srebrenica", "srpska", "indicted", "sentenced"), indicating a strong geopolitical/human-rights theme.
+- Another appeared to capture citation/external-links neighborhoods, including outlet-like tokens and reference-heavy text structure.
+- Larger background clusters were dominated by common function words and read more like generic prose rather than a single topic.

 This indicates the compressed representation is not only computationally useful, but also semantically structured.